parag1604/Non-Parameteric/README.md

 ## Theory

-Please note that the theory corresponding to the codes is hosted on [link](https://parag1604.github.io/notes/Machine-Learning/Non-parametric-Models)
+Please note that the theory corresponding to the codes is hosted on this [page](https://parag1604.github.io/notes/Machine-Learning/Non-parametric-Models)

 ## Python Environment Setup